Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 SD

-Reddit discussion on hyperloop pop failure modes (Score:2)
+Reddit discussion on hyperloop pop failure modes (Score:3)